Our offer to you falls into 3 broad categories

-This course teaches the basic skills of mindfulness and provides the experience of how being mindful outside in the elements of nature, even for short periods of time, can be so helpful for promoting balanced health and wellbeing.
+This course teaches the basic skills of mindfulness and shows how being mindful outside in the elements of nature, even for short periods of time, can be so helpful for promoting balanced health and wellbeing.

-Mindfulness practice outdoors in the natural environment provides a nurturing and creative space to explore conscious awareness of sounds, sights, scents, textures and tastes of the elements abundant in nature, bringing us back to the sense of joy and connection with ourselves in the present moment.
+Mindfulness practice outdoors in the natural environment provides a nurturing to explore our conscious awareness of sounds, sights, scents, textures and tastes of the elements abundant in nature, bringing us back to the sense of joy and connection with ourselves in the present moment.
 This profound change of perspective helps us to appreciate the simpler things that are so easily overlooked.
-It inspires us to be more creative and helps us to explore how we can simply enrich and bring sense and deeper meaning to our everyday life.
-Contact the Wellbeing College to book on.
+It inspires us to be more creative and helps us to explore how we can bring sense and deeper meaning to everyday life.

 We hold Wild Drumming events for adults in summer and autumn evenings.
 A highly experienced and inspirational drummer who has worked with many well known West African drummers brings her djembes and dunduns to the trees!
 The deer peek through at our fireside gathering as we share a drink and snack inbetween playing intricate and beautiful rhythms that take little time to learn.

 We can plan Wild Drumming to meet your needs; contact us to discuss.

 Take a break from the office or your usual workplace and let your team feel the benefits of fresh air, light and natural beauty.
 Using hand tools make wooden crafts such as mallets, cook on a fire, create a natural art installation in the woods, build a shelter or undertake woodland management tasks.
 You will come together as a team in a way you never have before, and leave feeling that you have been on a mini break!